-The financial statements of the Company have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
+The consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRS), as modified by the application of the financial reporting reliefs issued and approved by the Securities and Exchange Commission (SEC) in response to the COVID-19 pandemic.
+The financial reporting reliefs availed of by the Group are disclosed in detail below and in the succeeding pages.
 PFRS are adopted by the Financial and Sustainability Reporting Standards Council (FSRSC) from the pronouncements issued by the International Accounting Standards Board and approved by the Philippine Board of Accountancy.

-The financial statements have been prepared using the measurement bases specified by PFRS for each type of asset, liability, income and expense.
+The consolidated financial statements have been prepared using the measurement bases specified by PFRS, as modified by the application of the financial reporting reliefs issued and approved by the SEC in response to the COVID-19 pandemic, for each type of asset, liability, income and expense.
 The measurement bases are more fully described in the accounting policies that follow.